agriffard/ABCD/README.md

 ### Tools

-Execte following commands in order to get required dotnet tools (defined in .config\dotnet-tools.json) :
+Execute the following commands in order to get required dotnet tools (defined in .config\dotnet-tools.json):

 `dotnet tool restore`